5jt/dyalog-cookbook/manuscript/16_WindowsRegistry.md

 From an application programmers point of view the HKCU and the HKLM are the most important ones, and usually the only ones they might actually write to.

-With the knowledge you have accumulated by now you can probably get away for the rest of your life as a programmer.
+With the knowledge you have accumulated by now you can probably get away for the rest of your life as an application programmer.
 If you want to know all the details we recommend the Microsoft documentation [^microsoft].

 ## The class "WinRegSimple"